-• All the TWIGs are getting underway; this has been CMER's main focus recently.

-- The Hard Rock Lithology study is progressing and CMER should have the next chapter to review by the next meeting. - The Hardwood Conversion study remains at the Riparian Scientific Advisory Group (RSAG) stage; however, the authors are still meeting and working to complete a draft of this study for RSAG review. - CMER notes that if the AMP wishes to continue completing projects at the anticipated rate, they will need more research resources.
+- All the TWIGs are getting underway; this has been CMER's main focus recently. - The Hard Rock Lithology study is progressing and CMER should have the next chapter to review by the next meeting. - The Hardwood Conversion study remains in the Riparian Scientific Advisory Group (RSAG), but the authors are working on moving this along. - CMER notes that if the AMP wishes to continue completing projects at the anticipated rate, they will need more research resources.
 CMER will also continue tinkering with the LEAN process to increase efficiency. - CMER has learned that it takes a champion to move a study through the TWIG process; even hiring an external Principal Investigator takes an internal champion.